zlatozar/etudes/ComputerSimulation/Notes.md

 ![Displacement Addressing Mode](images/displacement-addressing-mode.png)

+## Assembler syntax

+Note that the assembler syntax is not defined in book.
+So I have to think about what should include from directives and macros.

-## Example Assembler Program
+## Example Assembler Program from book

+Changes:
+- additional comments
+- comments starts with `;`
+- directives starts with `.`

 ```
+;
-* This program tests the Pythagorean relation on the values stored at
+; This program tests the Pythagorean relation on the values stored at
-* X, Y, and Z. The external procedure Square (result in reg.
+; X, Y, and Z. The external procedure 'Square' (result in reg.
 1)
-* is used to calculate the square of a value and is entered one word
+; is used to calculate the square of a value and is entered one word
-* past its head (offset**.
+; past its head (offset).
+That's why we do + 4 to find the real start
+; address of Square.
 The symbol Good goes on the map only.
-*
-* NOTE: That's why we do + 4 to find the real start addres of Square
+;
-* NOTE2: ICL = Program Counter
+; NOTE: ICL = Program Counter

-   DEF Pythagoras
+   .DEF Pythagoras  ; Identifies one or more symbols that are defined in current module
+                    ; and that can be used in other modules.

+   .REF Square      ; Identifies one or more symbols used in the current module that are
-   REF Square  * Linker will handle this
+                    ; defined in another module.
+Linker will handle this.
-   MAP Good    * ??

-* Like a procedure
+   .MAP Good        ; The MAP directive sets the origin of a storage map to a specified address.
+                    ; The storage-map location counter, is set to this address

+;
-* With given values in registers 1 and 2 returns the sum in reg 2
+; Helper function.
+With given values in registers 1 and 2
+; returns the sum in reg 2.
+;
-Add         FAR,  2  1    * Sum reg 1 and reg 2 (the result goes in reg 2)
+Add         FAR,  2  1    ; Sum reg 1 and reg 2 (the result goes in reg 2)
-            BCRR, 0  *15  * Procedure return.
+            BCRR, 0  *15  ; Procedure return.
-                          * If ICL is 0 we return to the address that reg 15 contains
+                          ; If ICL is 0 we return to the address that reg 15 contains

-* pow(Х) + pow(Y) = pow(Z)
+; pow(Х) + pow(Y) = pow(Z)
-Pythagoras  L,   1   X           * Load what we have in X. Then the
+Pythagoras  L,   1   X           ; Load what we have in X. Then the
-            BAL, 15  Square + 4  * content of the current ICL is moved to reg 15
+            BAL, 15  Square + 4  ; content of the current ICL is moved to reg 15
-                                 * and the address of Square is placed in ICL.
+                                 ; and the address of Square is placed in ICL.
 It's kind of
-                                 * calling a procedure.
+                                 ; calling a procedure.

-            LR,  2   1           * The result from reg 1 (Square procedure place result there)
+            LR,  2   1           ; The result from reg 1 (Square procedure place result there)
-                                 * we move to reg 2
+                                 ; we move to reg 2

-            L,   1   Y           * For Y we do the same.
+            L,   1   Y           ; For Y we do the same.
 Reg 1 contains the result.
-            BAL, 15  Square + 4  * What we achieve: pow(X) in reg 2 and
+            BAL, 15  Square + 4  ; What we achieve: pow(X) in reg 2 and
-                                 *                  pow(Y) in reg 1
+                                 ;                  pow(Y) in reg 1

-            BAL, 15  Add         * Having this we can sum them
+            BAL, 15  Add         ; Having this we can sum them
-                                 * and the result(pow(X) + pow(Y)) goes in reg 2
+                                 ; and the result(pow(X) + pow(Y)) goes in reg 2

-            L,   1   Z           * For Z we do the same and result is in reg 1
+            L,   1   Z           ; For Z we do the same and result is in reg 1
             BAL, 15  Square + 4

-            FSR, 1   2           * reg 2 (pow(X) + pow(Y)) we compare with reg 1 (pow(Z))
+            FSR, 1   2           ; reg 2 (pow(X) + pow(Y)) we compare with reg 1 (pow(Z))
-            BCS, 1   Good        * Branching condition.
+            BCS, 1   Good        ; Branching condition.
 If they are the same go to lable Good,
-            SVC, 7   False       * else make interrupt with code 7 ('F' is displayed)
+            SVC, 7   False       ; else make interrupt with code 7 ('F' is displayed)
-            SVC, 0   0           * and exit.
+            SVC, 0   0           ; and exit.
 For codes see: Exceptions and supervisor calls

+; Start mappings

-Good        SVC, 7   True        * Interrupt with code 7 ('T' is displayed)
+Good        SVC, 7   True        ; Interrupt with code 7 ('T' is displayed)
-            BCRR,0   *14         * and exit with "success" - so 0 in reg 14
+            BCRR,0   *14         ; and exit with "success" - so 0 in reg 14
-                                 * The programmer who use Pythagoras must know that
+                                 ; The programmer who use Pythagoras must know that
-                                 * the result is in reg 14
+                                 ; the result is in reg 14

-* Assembler specific not opscodes

-True        DSC       'T'      * DSC - defines char
+True        .DSC       'T'         ; DSC - defines char
-False       DSC       'F'
+False       .DSC       'F'

-X           DSF       3.	   * DSF - defines float
+X           .DSF       3.          ; DSF - defines real
-Y           DSF       4.
+Y           .DSF       4.
-Z           DSF       5.
+Z           .DSF       5.

-            END       Pythagoras
+            .END       Pythagoras  ; Ends program

 ```

-Note that the assembler syntax is not defined in book.